Chezlui/NYTimes-News-Sherlock/README.md

 Staggered grid list was pretty straightforward.
 I thought of different strategies to implement the getItemViewType method.
 At the end the easier was just check if thumbnail was filled with an URL or not.

 For the ItemDecorator I have to tune it a little since the code in Github was for a one column case.

+I had a lot of problems with GSON but with the help of Roger Hu I could solve everything.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing